Transitions: Adjusting To Student Life

 You may feel all alone.
 Nonetheless, it’s important to reach out for help; you’ll find helpful people you can connect with and they can guide you.

-Please do not hesitate to reach out to LiveHappyTherapy if you’re struggling in any of these areas.
+Please do not hesitate to reach out to LiveHappyTherapy if you’re a student struggling in any of these areas.

 premila markan